 Mothers can help one another during an emergency as well.
 We can donate breastmilk or breasteed another’s baby, something that could be appropriate in an emergency.

 Emergencies bring out the best in people.
 We unearth new capacities and are more adaptable than we realize.
-It is reassuring that simple things like breastfeeding, cloth diapers and old school family entertainment are good ideas in the best of times and essential in the worst.
+It’s ironic that simple things like breastfeeding, cloth diapers and old school family entertainment are good ideas in the best of times and essential in the worst.